Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 axway central apply -f asset-updated.json
 ```

-If the category that you want to use already exists as a category in the API Server, then you can find its logical name and update the asset to use it.
+If the category that you want to use already exists as a category in the API Server, then find its logical name and update the asset to use it.
 Query the API Server to get the resource details of the category to be assigned to the asset.
-In this case, the category you'll use has the `title` called `OpenBanking`.
+In this case, the has the `title` called `OpenBanking`.

 Run the following command to get the category resource and store it to disk: